greg-raven/Uncommon-Sense/_posts/2020-03-16-socialism-is-a-system-that-invites-abuse.md

 ---
-title: 'Socialism is a system that invites abuse'
+title: "Socialism is a system that invites abuse"
 layout: post
 categories:
 - socialism